aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 ## How to set PDF expiry date

 We apply access privileges on PDF files so that a certain group of users can access particular features/objects of PDF documents.
 In order to restrict the PDF file access, we usually apply encryption and we may have a requirement to set PDF file expiration, so that the user accessing/viewing the document gets a valid prompt regarding PDF file expiry.

-In order to accomplish the above stated requirement, we can use *JavascriptAction* object.
-Please take a look over the following code snippet.

 ```python